 “I don’t want that between my lover and I.”

 This sounds so incredible to me I can’t quite believe it.
 I totally agree that text messages can be misinterpreted when the content is a bit delicate, but NEVER just a “What time will you be home?” or a funny meme or one of those emojis that blow kisses?
 Nothing?

 My husband and I probably speak to each other at least once during a work day, sometimes more, but the boring logistical stuff of life is always via text.
 I’ll send him a list of fruit and veg to bring home, or I’ll ask what he feels like for dinner or he’ll text me to remind about something I’ve asked him to remind me about.
 We’ve even been know to text each other from INSIDE OUR OWN HOUSE.
 Like “Can you turn the heater off?” when he’s in bed and I’m downstairs.
 I can’t imagine a text-free life, even though I know that we once had one.

 I’ll bet that Nic and Keith don’t sit next to each other on the couch mindlessly scrolling through their Instagram or reading AFL news either – but I guess that’s also because they have a very different kind of life.
 While their life may not be filled with the monotony of the weekly grocery shopping or negotiating who is going to take the kids to swimming this week, they would have challenges that are totally different to ours.
 Some more and some less intense, but they’ve obviously figured out what works best for them and their family and THAT is what I think is the key to a successful relationship.

 I still CANNOT believe they have never texted each other though.
 Not even a ‘lol’ or a cheeky eggplant emoji.
 Incredible.

-Have you heard our latest ep of Show+Telling?
-We talk about our snoring, farting partners and the ‘no-go zones’ in our relationships.
+We talk about our snoring, farting partners and the ‘no-go zones’ in our relationships on our Show+Telling pod below.
 Have a listen, then come subscribe to our channel here.
 It’s funnnnn.